digitalservicebund/terraform-modules/stackit-object-storage/README.md

-# StackIT S3 Bucket Module
+# StackIT Object Storage Module

 This module creates a STACKIT object storage bucket and credentials to access it.